-Since last few years, Germany has become the top choice for students willing to pursue masters in abroad at an affordable price, all thanks to the German government for providing subsidized cost of education.
+Germany has become the top choice for students willing to pursue their Masters Degree abroad at an affordable price, all thanks to the German government who provide subsidized cost of education.
 Most of the German universities provide free education, that is, subsidized education.
-Government funded universities are cheap, while the private universities are costlier as they’re funded by the tuition fees only.
+Government-funded universities are cheap, whereas the private universities are more expensive as they’re funded by the tuition fees only.
 The state-sponsored universities now just charge a semester subscription fee of around 150 euros.
-This also includes a student ticket for transport purposes valid for a duration of 6 months.
+This is inclusive of a student ticket for transport purposes valid for a duration of 6 months.
 The students can use it for buses and trains.

 In order to obtain a student visa for entry into Germany, the student has to show proof of available finances for a duration of one year or one month(725 euro).
 The proof can be established either through balance in bank accounts or fixed deposits.